playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 @[constraint](code/javaguide/forms/customconstraint/ValidateWithDBValidator.java)

 As you can see we inject the `Database` object into the constraint's constructor and use it later when calling `validateInstance`.
-When the `validateInstance` returns a non-null object or non-empty List or String it means validation failed.
+When the `validateInstance` returns a non-`null` object or non-empty `List` it means validation failed.
 And now comes the important part: We pass this error to Play's internal validation handling process via the [`withDynamicPayload`](https://docs.jboss.org/hibernate/validator/5.4/reference/en-US/html_single/#section-dynamic-payload) method so Play knows about the error.

 When writing your own class-level constraints you can pass following objects to the `withDynamicPayload` method: A `ValidationError`, a `List<ValidationError>` or a `String` (handled as global error).
 Any other objects will be ignored by Play.